-First things first - you need to set up a Twitter account if you don't have one already.
+First things first: You need to set up a Twitter account if you don't have one already.
 Simply visit the Twitter website and click the "sign up" button.
-Twitter will walk you through the steps of setting up your page and will teach you how to make your first "tweets," the 140 character posts you send out to your followers to let them know what you're doing.
+Twitter will walk you through the steps of setting up your page and will teach you how to make your first "tweets," the 280 character posts you send out to your followers to let them know what you're doing.
 The whole process takes just a few minutes, and you can use your account immediately.

-Since you want to use Twitter to advance your music, your label or other music related business, look for fellow music fans.
-Journalists, artists and other industry names are excellent targets.
+Since you want to use Twitter to advance your music career, your label or other music-related business, look for fellow music fans.
+Journalists, artists, and other industry names are excellent targets.

 Although giving people too much info can be a Twitter turnoff, not giving them enough attention can be equally damaging.
-There are many services, like Twitterfeed, that will pick up your blog RSS feeds and post them to your Twitter page, doing the tweeting for you.
-This is good for your blog traffic, but if your only tweets are through a feeder, than people will stop paying attention.
-Make sure you keep adding personal tweets in there with the tweets picked up but your feeder.
-Otherwise, people will get bored and stop following.
+There are many services, like dlvr.it, that will pick up your blog RSS feeds and posts them to your Twitter page, doing the tweeting for you.
+This is good for your blog traffic, but if your only tweets are through a feeder, then people might stop paying attention.
+Make sure you keep adding personal tweets with the tweets picked up by your feeder.
+Otherwise, people might get bored and might stop following your feed.

 Social interaction is the point of Twitter, so jump into the conversation.
 Not only may you end up building relationships with people that can help you in your music career, but you will also draw people back to your own Twitter page, where all of your news about your new release, tour dates and more can be found.
 You may even draw in some new fans.

-Here are some ideas about things your can tweet about to keep music fans interested:
+Here are some actions you can take—and tweet about—to keep music fans interested:

 - Updates from the studio when recording

-- Updates on the manufacturing process (announce when artwork is finished, when the master has been approved, when finished copies are delivered, etc)
+- Updates on the manufacturing process (announce when the artwork is finished, when the master has been approved, when finished copies are delivered, etc.)